Model Pruning Enables Efficient Federated Learning on Edge Devices: Acknowledgment

+For the computation of $\mathbf{g}_\mathbf{x}$, since the weight $\mathbf{u}$ is sparse, we can accelerate the computation using our sparse matrix implementation.

-Here, $\mathbf{x}$ is the (dense) input of size $N\times n_\text{in}$, and $\mathbf{g}_\text{out}$ is the (dense) gradient in backpropagation fed by the next layer (size is $N\times n_\text{out}$), where $n_\text{in}$, $n_\text{out}$, and $N$ are the number of input neurons, output neurons of the FC layer, and the batch size for SGD, respectively.
-The weight $\mathbf{u}$ is of size $n_\text{in}\times n_\text{out}$.
-Note that both $\mathbf{x}$ and $\mathbf{g}_\text{out}$ are dense, and thus current implementations (e.g., PyTorch) first compute the dense gradient with $\mathbf{u}$'s dense form that has all zero values included, and then select values from the dense gradient according to $\mathbf{u}$'s sparse pattern.
+The computation of $\mathbf{g}_\mathbf{u}$ is however different.
+Note that both $\mathbf{x}$ and $\mathbf{g}_\mathbf{y}$ are dense, and thus current implementations (e.g., PyTorch) first compute the dense gradient with $\mathbf{u}$'s dense form that has all zero values included, and then select values from the dense gradient according to $\mathbf{u}$'s sparse pattern.
 There is currently no better way to accelerate this process as far as we know.
-Therefore, this implementation does not improve the backward pass's speed.
-It improves the forward pass only.
+Therefore, this implementation does not improve the backward pass's speed of weights' gradient computations.
 For the above reason, in our implementation we collect the gradients of zero-valued components of $\mathbf{u}$ at the same time with no extra overhead (although those zero-valued components themselves are not updated).
 This characteristic is useful in our adaptive pruning procedure.